Dr Mary Russell

 Julie has worked for more than 20 years as an occupational therapist in the health and disability sectors in rural and remote, overseas (UK and Canada) and metropolitan settings.
 This has included working as an occupational therapist in the Pilbara region of northern Western Australia, and in the metropolitan occupational therapy departments of Sir Charles Gairdner Hospital and Royal Perth Hospital.

-Julie is involved in occupational therapy operational management, is a representative on a range of internal and external committees and co-ordinates department research activities.
+Julie is involved in the operational and strategic management of occupational therapy services, is a Functional Independence Measure (FIM) Master Trainer, actively contributes to a range of state and national committees, and co-ordinates department research activities.

 Mr James Carmichael

-Jim Carmichael is a Senior Director with Workplace Health and Safety Queensland, the workplace health and safety regulator in Queensland.
-He has responsibility for the operational areas of the organisation, including the inspectorate, workforce capability/development, engineering, occupational hygiene, major hazard facilities, coronial support and licensing functions.
+Jim Carmichael is Director of the Occupational Health and Safety Division at The University of Queensland (UQ).
+He has responsibility for general occupational health and safety, radiation safety, biological safety and compliance regimes for the genetically modified organism and quarantine regimes at UQ.
+He also oversees UQ's workers' compensation self-insurance system.
+Prior to this, he was a Senior Director with Workplace Health and Safety Queensland, the workplace health and safety regulator in Queensland.
+Here, he had responsibility for the operational areas of the organisation, including the inspectorate, workforce capability/development, engineering, occupational hygiene, major hazard facilities, coronial support and licensing functions.

 Jim graduated from The University of Queensland in 1987 and has postgraduate qualifications in occupational health and safety as well as health science.
 He has occupational therapy experience in industrial rehabilitation, ergonomics, risk management and occupational health and safety.

-Jim was appointed Board member of the Occupational Therapists Board of Queensland in 1992 and has been the appointed chair of that Board since July 2004.
+Jim was appointed as a member of the Occupational Therapists Board of Queensland in 1992 and was appointed chair of that Board in July 2004.
 Jim was elected the national President of the Ergonomics Society of Australia between 2000 and 2002.
-He was awarded that Society’s President’s Medal for Outstanding Contribution to the Society 1998, largely for his work in developing the competency based standards for ergonomists in Australia and New Zealand.
+He was awarded that Society’s President’s Medal for Outstanding Contribution to the Society in 1998, largely for his work in developing the competency-based standards for ergonomists in Australia and New Zealand.
 He has also been a member of the Occupational Therapy Council (Australia and New Zealand) since 2004, and chair of this body between January 2009 and September 2011.

 Mrs Louise Johnson